 Strange Flavour have released a new version of Airburst, their arcade-style action game for the Mac.
 Version 1.0.4 “fixes a few minor bugs” in the previous release and adds compatibility with older Macs.
 The team has also updated the manual, and has released a remix of the Airburst theme which can be downloaded as an MP3 file from

 John Carmack painted a detailed picture in his most recent

-about the technical intricacies of ATI and Nvidia graphics hardware.
+.plan update about the technical intricacies of ATI and Nvidia graphics hardware.
 He compared the ATI Radeon 8500 against the GeForce3 in a variety of tests, and said “… current Nvidia cards are still a somewhat safer bet for consistent performance and quality.”
 He also cautioned readers interested in Id’s new game-in-development Doom 3 against buying a card based on the GeForce4 MX.
 That’s the new “mainstream” graphics chip found in currently shipping mid-range and high-end Power Mac G4s.
 While Carmack said it would function with Doom 3, he expects GeForce4 MX will work much slower than a GeForce3 or an ATI Radeon 8500 will, due to its more limited architecture and performance.

 Civilization III patch coming

 Westlake Interactive’s Brad Oliver informed Usenetters that a patch is forthcoming for the MacSoft release of Sid Meier’s Civilization III, the newest edition of the legendary civilization-building game.
 A Mac patch was about to be released when the PC version was updated to 1.17f; changes in that version are being applied to the Mac build.
 More than a dozen changes are coming in the new Mac version, including improvements, bug fixes and optimizations for OS X, various resolution modes, and much more.
 Look for it soon.

 Aspyr Media has released to its FTP site a couple of patches, for